joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The Business Model Canvas (BMC) is a visual tool that helps entrepreneurs and businesses to describe, design, and analyze their business model.

 The BMC hels entrepreneurs identify the most important components of their business model and how they are interrelated.
-This helps them make decisions about how to allocate resources, develop new offerings, and grow their customer base.
+This guides decisions about resources, offerings, customers, and growth.
 The BMC is also useful for analyzing competitors' business models, to identify areas where a business can differentiate.

-The nine components of the BMC:
+The BMC has nine components.

-1. Customer Segments: The target audience or customer base that a business is trying to reach.
+1. Customer Segments: To whom is the business aiming to sell?

-2. Value Proposition: The products or services that a business provides and how they address customers' needs and wants.
+2. Value Proposition: How does the business help customer needs and wants via products or services?

-3. Channels: The methods a business uses to reach customers and deliver its value proposition.
+3. Channels: What ways does a business reach customers and deliver its value proposition?

-4. Customer Relationships: The type of relationships a business has with its customers, such as personal assistance, self-service, or automated services.
+4. Customer Relationships: How does a business relate to it customers, such as via personal assistance, self-service, or automated services?

-5. Revenue Streams: The ways a business generates revenue, such as through product sales, subscription fees, or advertising.
+5. Revenue Streams: What ways does business generate revenue, such as through product sales, subscription fees, or advertising?

-6. Key Resources: The assets, people, and other resources required to create and deliver the value proposition.
+6. Key Resources: What assets, people, and other resources are required?

-7. Key Activities: The activities required to operate the business, create and deliver the value proposition, and maintain customer relationships.
+7. Key Activities: What activities are required to operate the business?

-8. Key Partnerships: The relationships with other businesses or organizations that help the business create and deliver its value proposition.
+8. Key Partnerships: What relationships with other businesses or organizations help the business?

-9. Cost Structure: The costs associated with operating the business, creating and delivering the value proposition, and maintaining customer relationships.
+9. Cost Structure: What costs and fees are associated with operating the business?

 ## Balanced Scorecard

 The Balanced Scorecard is a strategic management framework that helps organizations to measure and manage their performance across multiple perspectives.
 The scorecare provides a comprehensive view of an organization across four perspectives:

-* The financial perspective focuses on financial outcomes such as revenue growth, profitability, and shareholder value.
+* Financial perspective: focus on financial outcomes such as revenue growth, profitability, and shareholder value.
 It includes metrics such as sales growth, return on investment (ROI), and cash flow.

-* The customer perspective focuses on customer satisfaction and loyalty.
+* Customer perspective: focus on satisfaction and loyalty.
 It includes metrics such as customer retention rates, customer satisfaction scores, and net promoter scores.

-* The internal business processes perspective focuses on the internal processes that drive business success.
+* Internal business processes perspective: focus on the processes that drive business success.
 It includes metrics such as process cycle times, defect rates, and inventory turnover.

-* The learning and growth perspective focuses on the organization's ability to innovate and improve over time.
+* Learning and growth perspective: focus on the organization's ability to innovate and improve over time.
 It includes metrics such as employee satisfaction, employee turnover, and training and development programs.

-The Balanced Scorecard helps organizations to align their strategy and objectives across these four perspectives and to measure and manage performance in a balanced and comprehensive way.
-By using the Balanced Scorecard, organizations can ensure that they are not only achieving their financial goals but also delivering value to customers, optimizing internal processes, and investing in their employees and their future success.
+The Balanced Scorecard helps align strategy and objectives across these four perspectives, and helps to measure and manage performance in a comprehensive way.

 In addition to providing a framework for measuring and managing performance, the Balanced Scorecard also helps organizations to communicate their strategy and objectives to stakeholders and to align their resources and initiatives with their strategic priorities.
 It is a powerful tool for driving strategic alignment and execution, and has been widely adopted by organizations of all sizes and industries around the world.